A Saddle Point Algorithm for Robust Data-Driven Factor Model Problems: Special Cases of Linear Minimization Oracle

 \section{Special Cases of Linear Minimization Oracle}

-In this section, we study three special cases of the LMO \eqref{Eq_LMO} in more detail, in particular in view of their computational complexity and the respective Lipschitz continuity of the dual function~\eqref{Eq_dLambda}.
-This includes (1) the Frobenius distance, (2) the Kullback-Leibler divergence, and (3) the Gelbrich distance.
+In this section, we study three special cases, the Frobenius distance, the KL divergence, and the Gelbrich distance, of LMO \eqref{Eq_LMO}, in particular in view of their computational complexity and Lipschitz continuity of~\eqref{Eq_dLambda}.